- •

 Luggage Allowance: Most ferry companies permit 1 piece of luggage weighing up to 50 kg.
 When you book with us, your luggage allowance is always clearly stated, so there are no surprises even if policies vary between ferry companies and vessels.
 Per ferry:

-- GNV SPIRIT: Up to 0kg per passenger.
+- GNV AURIGA, LA SUPREMA: Up to 0kg per passenger.

 It’s a good idea to label your luggage clearly, and make sure you place it in the designated storage area indicated to you by the crew on board.
 Note that if you’re taking oversized or extra luggage with you, your ferry company may charge you an additional fee.